 The Bancorp Bank isn’t the only company that specializes in these private label banking solutions.
 There are others that do this as well like MetaBank, CBW Bank.

 So how does a company that deals in private label banking make money?
 The same way other banks make money.

 Whenever someone uses a debit card to make a transaction, they make money for facilitating the payment.
 They make money from holding deposits and then lending out the money.
 They also make money from selling other services like wire transfers.
 They make money from private label pre-paid cards, and unredeemed pre-paid cards.
 Basically they make money off of a wide range of normal everyday banking transactions.

-The money that is earned is then shared with the company that they’re providing services for – like Simple or Perkstreet – depending on how their revenue sharing agreement is structured.
+The money that is earned is then shared with the company that they’re providing services for – like Simple – depending on how their revenue sharing agreement is structured.

 What Does It Mean For You?